sashianl/sample_service/design/link_ws_data_to_sample_in_RE.md

         each data subunit is not linked to any other samples
         * Links may need a unique ID field in this case that, in combination with the UPA, uniquely identifies the subdata within the object.
+          * Should the SS verify the IDs somehow?
+That seems really expensive and really complicated - would need a verifier for each type or the types would have to put the IDs in a standard location in the JSON.
       * It can be linked to other versions of the same sample.
         * In this case, the old link should be expired (time traveling).
     * What about errors?
 Expire the old link and make a new link to the new sample?
     * May also need a method for expiring links without making new ones.
     * Not quite sure how to do this yet.

 ### View data linked to a sample

-1. Make a request to the SS with the ID of the sample.
+1. Make a request to the SS with the ID (and optionally, version) of the sample.
 2. The SS checks that the user has read access to the sample.
 3. The SS gets the list of workspaces to which the user has read access from the WSS.
-4. The SS performs a traversal from the nodes in the sample to WSS shadow objects where the workspace ID is in the list of accessible workspaces.
+4. The SS performs a traversal from the version node in the sample to WSS shadow objects where the workspace ID is in the list of accessible workspaces.
 5. The SS returns the list of UPAs.
    * How do we page through this?
 Could be very large.